 Surveys have been strongly criticized of late.
 If research methods were children, the survey would be in the ‘time out’ corner.

 One of the criticisms of the survey is while people can tell you how they feel about a product or survey, they may not be able to tell how they formed that decision.
-This has led to a fondness for using non-survey approaches to capture behaviors and not just asking directly about motivations.
+This has led to a fondness for using non-survey approaches to capture behaviours and not just asking directly about motivations.
 This perspective, built on the assumption that surveys cannot capture behavior, this white paper argues is incorrect.